In this tutorial, I will show you how to make a non-slip foot pedal pad.

 Materials necessary for the foot pedal pad

 Non-slip shelf liner (I decided to go with brown color)

 Small piece of fabric for binding (I used outdoor fabric which is stain resistant because after all it stays on the floor and I don’t want it to get dirty right away)

 Glue gun (or just glue)

-Cutting all the pieces (just 4 of them)
+STEP 1 Cutting all the pieces (4 of them)